 You have two bank rules set up that both check the Payee field for 'ABC Stationery'.
 The first rule simply allocates payments for ABC Stationery to Office Expenses.

 The other rule also checks to see if the Description contains 'print', and then allocates the payment to the Printing & Stationery account.

 If the rule that only checks the Payee and not the Description runs first, then all purchases from ABC Stationery, including those for printing, will be allocated to the Office Expenses account.

 Therefore, you should set the order so that the more restrictive rule that checks the Description runs first.

 Change the order of bank rules

 Click Bank Rules.

-Click either the Spend Money Rules or Receive Money Rules tab to find the rules you want to reorder.
+Click the Spend Money Rules, Receive Money Rules, or Transfer Rules tab to find the rules you want to reorder.